eMetaboHUB/Forum-LiteraturePropagation/README.md

 - COOC: The number of co-mentions between the specie and the MeSH (from *specie.cooc*)

-- Mean: The computed averaged probability that one article mentioning the compound would mention the disease
+- Mean: The computed averaged probability that one article mentioning the specie would mention the disease

 ### Estimators

-- CDF: The probability that the specie discuss the MeSH less frequently than expected (the marginal probability of mentioning the disease)
+- CDF: The probability that an article mentioning the specie, would mention the disease less frequently than expected (the marginal probability of mentioning the disease)

-- LogOdds: The LogOdds computed from the CDF: (probability that the specie discusses the MeSH more frequently than expected) / (probability that the specie discusses the MeSH less frequently)
+- LogOdds: The LogOdds computed from the CDF: (1 - CDF) / (CDF)

-- Log2FC: Fold-Change computed from the average probability that the specie discusses the MeSH, compared to the expected probability
+- Log2FC: Fold-Change computed from the averaged probability that one article mentioning the compound would mention the disease (MEAN), compared to the expected probability (the marginal probability of mentioning the disease).

 **Warnings**:
   - When a specie **has no** available literature (COOC = 0): CDF, LogOdds, and Log2FC are computed from the **prior** distribution (the neighbouring literaure)